posted this on November 18, 2012, 12:11

 At present, enpkg does not understand virtual environments, so will not be aware that the packages Qt, PySide and MKL were installed in Canopy Core and inherited by the Canopy User Python environment.
 Therefore one might be tempted to install them with enpkg.
 There is usually no need to do so (except to change versions.)

-Also because enpkg is venv-blind, if you do an update of one of the originally installed packages (whether it was from the Express or the Full installer), and you subsequently ask enpkg to revert to the originally installed version, then it won't be aware that the original version is available through Canopy Core, so will download its own copy of the same egg file and re-install from that.
+Also because enpkg is venv-blind, if you do an update of one of the originally installed packages (whether it was from the standard installer or large installer for disconnected machines), and you subsequently ask enpkg to revert to the originally installed version, then it won't be aware that the original version is available through Canopy Core, so will download its own copy of the same egg file and re-install from that.

 From a terminal (e.g. cmd or bash) prompt, update the EPD installer and see an overview of the enpkg commands: